 Two Mainstream Psychological Approaches to Promote Physical Activity

-Experiential avoidance is defined by psychological and behavioral aversive strategies; these can variably serve to restrain physical activity, but also to impair and delay recovery from behavioral disorders and clinical conditions, including chronic pain (2, 3).
+Experiential avoidance is defined by psychological and behavioral evasive strategies; these can variably serve to restrain physical activity, but also to impair and delay recovery from behavioral disorders and clinical conditions, including chronic pain (2, 3).

 So how can physical therapists address their clients’ aversion to physical activity, movement or exercise?